Manafort assistant gave FBI access to storage locker: testimony

 ALEXANDRIA, Va.
 (Reuters) - A personal assistant to Paul Manafort granted an FBI agent access to a storage locker in Virginia, allowing the government to secure evidence that President Donald Trump’s former campaign manager is trying to suppress, according to testimony Friday in a federal court hearing.

-FBI special agent Jeff Pfeiffer made the disclosure at a hearing to consider whether evidence from the locker and a separate search of Manafort’s home, both in Alexandria, could be used in a trial set for July.
+FBI special agent Jeff Pfeiffer made the disclosure at a hearing to consider whether evidence from the locker and a separate search of Manafort’s home, both in the Washington, D.C., suburb of Alexandria, could be used in a trial set for July.

 The hearing comes three days after Judge T.S.
 Ellis denied Manafort’s motion to dismiss the case outright in the U.S. District Court for the Eastern District of Virginia.
 The judge rejected Manafort’s argument that Special Counsel Robert Mueller had been improperly appointed and lacked authority to prosecute him.